N3UN3R/data_preparation/README.md

 # data_preparation
-this repo contains all scripts that are need to calculate the power costs for all possible household-pairs.
+this repo contains all scripts that are need to calculate the power costs for all possible It is still work in progress!
+Scripts will be added in the next days

+household-pairs.

 getDataFromAssetListe.py